A girl having her foot checked by a chiropractor.

 How Long Does a Diagnostic Ultrasound Take?

-Aside from diagnosing joint injuries, one of the main uses of a diagnostic ultrasound at Better Health Alaska is to help guide joint injections.
+Aside from diagnosing joint injuries, one of the main uses of a diagnostic ultrasound at Better Health Alaska Chiropractors is to help guide joint injections.
 By using this technology, we can ensure that injections, including PRP, human cellular tissue, or local anesthetics, are delivered exactly where they need to be for the ultimate benefits.

 These injections usually only take a few minutes.